elee-tudublin-classes/lab-week-3-dynamic-content-yonko-smurk/readme.md

 3. Install dependencies

-   `pip install fastapi uvicorn['standard'] jinja2 python-multipart https`
+   `pip install fastapi uvicorn['standard'] jinja2 python-multipart httpx`

 4. Add `main.py` to the app folder, with the starter code from lab 1: